zimmat/53functions/README.md

 31|diamond_char_base.js|can draw a diamond shape using the character supplied as parameter base of the diamond should be supplied as parameter.
 32|add.js|can add two numbers
 33|divide|can divide two numbers
-34|calc_all.js|can add, subtract, multiply or divide 2 numbers 35|calc_chain.js|has and add, subtract, multiply and divide method - methods should be chainable and it should be possible to do Calculator.add(1,2).multiply(9).value() should equal 27
+34|calc_all.js|can add, subtract, multiply or divide 2 numbers - parameters are the symbol followed by the 2 numbers 35|calc_chain.js|has and add, subtract, multiply and divide method - methods should be chainable and it should be possible to do Calculator.add(1,2).multiply(9).value() should equal 27
 36|paper_rock.js|allows one to play rock paper scissors * = rock, # = paper, x = scissors, it should be a constructor function that take in number of games that will be played. var game1 =  new RockPaperScissors(3) - it should have a playerOne and a playerTwo functions, a play and a score method.
 37|factors2.js|find all the factors of 2 that is less than the number specified by the parameter